ProximaNova/rescene-zip/README.md

 5. Test to see the no-timestamps-created "file_test.zip" is the same as the original file "file.zip" by running `sha1sum file.zip file_test.zip`

 ## Todo
-Rearange inputs or output for dd from/to a small file, no need to test against a duplicate large file, unless wanted.
+Rearrange inputs or output for dd from/to a small file, no need to test against a duplicate large file, unless wanted.